 as a system-wide command, move the downloaded binary to the/usr/local/bin

-directory$ sudo cp kubectl /usr/local/bin/
+directory.console$ sudo cp kubectl /usr/local/bin/

-To install Kubectl on your Windows machine, either install Chocolatey or the Windows Package Manager to download the Kubectl files to your computer.
-Depending on your installed package manager, install Kubectl as described in the steps below.
+To install kubectl on your Windows machine, install Chocolatey or the Windows Package Manager to download the kubectl files to your computer.
+To install kubectl, open the Windows Start Menu, search and open a new Windows PowerShell session, and use the following options.

-> choco install kubernetes-cli
+pwsh> choco install kubernetes-cli

-To install Kubectl using the Windows Package Manager, run the following command
+To install kubectl using the Windows Package Manager, run the following command.

-> winget install -e --id CNCF.kubectl
+pwsh> winget install -e --id CNCF.kubectl

-To manually install the application, download the latest Kubectl binary
+To manually install the application:

-> Invoke-WebRequest -Uri "http://dl.k8s.io/release/$(Invoke-WebRequest -Uri http://dl.k8s.io/release/stable.txt).txt/bin/windows/amd64/kubectl.exe" -OutFile kubectl.exe
+pwsh> Invoke-WebRequest -Uri "http://dl.k8s.io/release/$(Invoke-WebRequest -Uri http://dl.k8s.io/release/stable.txt).txt/bin/windows/amd64/kubectl.exe" -OutFile kubectl.exe

 Copy the downloaded file to a directory in your system's PATH.

-> copy "C:\path\to\kubectl.exe" "C:\bin"
+pwsh> copy "C:\path\to\kubectl.exe" "C:\bin"

-On macOS, install the Homebrew package manager and use it to install Kubectl as described in the following steps.
+On macOS, install the Homebrew package manager and use it to install kubectl as described in the following steps.

-Using brew, install Kubectl
+Using brew, install kubectl.

-$ brew install kubectl
+console% brew install kubectl

-To manually install Kubectl, download the latest binary using
+Download the latest binary using

 curl

-$ curl -LO "https://dl.k8s.io/release/$(curl -L -s https://dl.k8s.io/release/stable.txt)/bin/darwin/amd64/kubectl"
+.console% curl -LO "https://dl.k8s.io/release/$(curl -L -s https://dl.k8s.io/release/stable.txt)/bin/darwin/amd64/kubectl"

-Grant execute permissions on the file
+Grant execute permissions on the file.

-$ chmod +x kubectl
+console% chmod +x kubectl

-To activate the system wide
+To activate the system-wide

 kubectl